Jacobtims/uppi/README.md

 [![GitHub issues](https://img.shields.io/github/issues/janyksteenbeek/uppi)](https://github.com/janyksteenbeek/uppi/issues)

 A robust uptime monitoring solution built with Laravel, designed to track the availability of your web services and notify you when issues arise.
+Free and public source.

 ## Features